erikdubois/LinuxMint18i3/README.md

 # What will happen when you login

-Firefox will start on window 1.
+Firefox will start on workspace 1.
-Sublime Text will start on window 2.
+Sublime Text will start on workspace 2.
-Nemo will start on window 8.
+Nemo will start on workspace 8.

-Spotify will start on any window...
+Spotify will start on any workspace...
 There is a bug/issue we have to live with.
 Put your mouse on top of spotify and press

-	mod4 (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example
+	mod (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example